rainman456/rainman456/README.md

 ## Hi there 👋
-## 🔭 I’m Andre ,Programmer and Security Researcher from Nigeria
+## 🔭 I’m Andre ,Programmer and Security Researcher
 ## Reach out to me anytime